Congenital Hepatic FibrosisSymptoms, Doctors, Treatments, Advances & More

 The various syndromes that include congenital hepatic fibrosis can have different inheritance patterns.
 Most of these disorders are inherited in an autosomal recessive pattern, which means both copies of the associated gene in each cell have variants (also known as mutations).
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.
 Rare syndromes involving congenital hepatic fibrosis may be inherited in an X-linked recessive pattern, in which the gene associated with the syndrome is located on the X chromosome, which is one of the two sex chromosomes.

-Massimiliano Cadamuro practices in Monza, Italy.
+Massimiliano Cadamuro practices practicing medicine in Monza, Italy.
 Mr. Cadamuro is rated as an Elite expert by MediFind in the treatment of Congenital Hepatic Fibrosis.
-His top areas of expertise are Congenital Hepatic Fibrosis, Cholangiocarcinoma (Bile Duct Cancer), Caroli Disease, Cholangitis, and Liver Transplant.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Congenital Hepatic Fibrosis, Cholangiocarcinoma (Bile Duct Cancer), Caroli Disease, Cholangitis, and Liver Transplant.

 Background: \- Noncirrhotic Portal Hypertension (NCPH) is caused by liver diseases that increase pressure in the blood vessels of the liver.
 It seems to start slowly and not have many warning signs.
 Many people may not even know that they have a liver disease.
 There are no specific treatments for NCPH.